greim/es6-boilerplate/readme.md

 ## What is this supposed to be?

 A reference point and a proving ground for new tech.
-I might clone it when I start new projects for example.
+I might borrow from it when I start new projects for example.
 I thought maybe other people would find it instructive/useful also.
 If you see room for improvement, file an issue!

 ## Design goals